U.S. Advises Americans to Leave Middle East Amid Iran Conflict and Flight Disruptions

 Key Facts

-- US State Department issued an advisory urging Americans in 14 Middle Eastern countries to depart immediately, per The Guardian
+- The U.S. State Department has urged approximately 1 million Americans in 14 Middle Eastern countries to leave immediately, according to CBS News.

 What Happened